Higher and foundation tier

 The atmospheres of Mars and Venus are almost entirely made up of carbon dioxide gas.
 The atmosphere of Venus is 96.5% carbon dioxide, 3.5% nitrogen with trace amounts of gases such as argon, sulfur dioxide, carbon monoxide and water vapour.
 The atmosphere of Earth at the moment is 78% nitrogen, 21% oxygen, 0.93% argon, 0.04% carbon dioxide with trace amounts of gases such as methane, krypton and water vapour.
 So how did the atmosphere of Earth, which was similar to that of Mars and Venus, change and develop into the atmosphere we have today?

 The oxygen gas produced by photosynthesis can also react with methane and ammonia released by volcanic eruptions to form nitrogen gas.
-Nitrogen gas is very unreactive and its concentration in the atmosphere will build up slowly, but being so unreative once it is in the atmosphere it is likely to stay there.
+Nitrogen gas is very unreactive and its concentration in the atmosphere will build up slowly, but being so unreative once it is in the atmosphere it is likely to stay there for a long period of time.
 So eventually levels of nitrogen gas build up and around 200 million years ago the composition of the atmosphere reached the composition we have today, 78% nitrogen, 21% oxygen with small amounts of other gases, mainly argon (0.9%), carbon dioxide gas (0.04%) and water vapour.

 The image below is a brief summary of the processes that have changed the atmosphere over the last 4.6 billion years.